Agile CMS explained - 3 reasons to go agile

 An agile CMS relies on a headless architecture that allows developers to choose the most appropriate programming language and frameworks to get the job done.
 This means that they can decide to build frontend experiences using popular JavaScript frameworks like React or Angular, depending on the nature of the project.

-In addition, since an agile CMS uses APIs to connect to these various frontends and integrate with other technologies, it makes the CMS essentially future-proof.
-Rather than re-platform your CMS or create a customized application every time you want to add a new feature, your developers can easily integrate using APIs.
+In addition, since an agile CMS uses APIs to connect to these various frontends and integrate with other technologies, it is essentially future-proof.
+Rather than re-platforming your CMS or creating a customized application every time you want to add a new feature, your developers can easily integrate using APIs.

-Storyblok’s app store also gives you the flexibility to add new features to the platform and extend your functionality.
+Storyblok's app store also allows you to add new features to the platform and extend your functionality.
+Leap into new channels, eliminate old features, and add new technologies.
+Staying competitive and responding to new business requirements has never been easier.